Skip Maine state header navigation

 Accessible /Accessibility:

 Accessible and accessibility refer to the ability of disabled users to participate or engage in environments or with materials as non-disabled peers would.
-Refers primarily to buildings or environment, material (documents), and electronic media.
+Refers to buildings or environment, material (documents), and electronic media such as audio visual materials as well as web content.

 Accommodation: